+I use the word seem for a reason.
+There are two possibilities for how the research could be wrong.
 The first is that 99% of pet research relies on surveys rather than experience sampling.
 Surveys are accurate, but there are ways in which they can sometimes go wrong.
 They are crude instruments.
-It’s possible that the average person who keeps a pet sees a 5% increase in mood and life satisfaction, but because surveys are crude, that 5% increase is being lost.
+It's possible that the average person who keeps a pet sees a 5% increase in mood and life satisfaction, but because surveys are crude, that 5% increase is being lost.

 The second is that the long-term effects of pet ownership have been poorly studied.
 Perhaps growing up with a pet has no effect on mental health at the time, but can have effects down the road.
 Like how having a great teacher can cause a student to report higher than average income 20 years later, even though the student shows no differences at the time.

 The effect of pet ownership on well-being is an open research topic.

 But there are outliers – those who, in spite of the average, seem to see large mental health benefits from pet ownership.

 Who Are the Outliers?